ljw1004/csharpspec/csharp/expressions.md

 *  If `F` is non-async and has an inferred result type `T`, the inferred return type is `T`.
 *  Otherwise a return type cannot be inferred for `F`.

-As an example of type inference involving anonymous functions, consider the `Select` extension method declared in the `System.``Linq.Enumerable` class:
+As an example of type inference involving anonymous functions, consider the `Select` extension method declared in the `System.Linq.Enumerable` class:
 ```csharp
 namespace System.Linq
 {